Space-based solar power: Non-typical configurations and architectural considerations

 Method of installation / Transportation of Material to Energy Collection Location: In the reference designs, component material is launched via well-understood chemical rockets (usually fully reusable launch systems) to LEO, after which either chemical or electrical propulsion is used to carry them to GEO.
-The desired characteristics for this system is very high mass-flow at low total cost.
+The desired characteristics for this system is high mass-flow at low total cost.
 Alternate concepts include: